Abhab24/ratingsproject/README.md

 # interative-rating-component

-My solution to the interactive rating component challenge on Frontendmentor.
+Its an Interactive rating component that can be very useful to gather the feedback of the user for our website, service, etc..
 Here is the working link [here](http://interative-rating-component.vercel.app/)

 # Screenshot
 Here is a screenshot of my solution